cap-js/docs/java/observability.md

 By default, the ID is accepted and forwarded via HTTP header `X-CorrelationID`.
 If you want to accept `X-Correlation-Id` header in incoming requests alternatively, follow the instructions given in the guide [Instrumenting Servlets](https://github.com/SAP/cf-java-logging-support/wiki/Instrumenting-Servlets#correlation-id).

-## Monitoring and Tracing { #monitoring-and-tracing}
+## Monitoring and Profiling { #monitoring-and-profiling}

 Connect your productive application to a [monitoring](#monitoring) tool in order to identify resource bottlenecks at an early stage and to take appropriate countermeasurements.
-Sometimes it is necessary to use a [tracing](#tracing) tool that allows much deeper insights to track down resource consumption issues.
+Sometimes it is necessary to use a [profiling](#profiling) tool that allows much deeper insights to track down resource consumption issues.

 ### Monitoring { #monitoring}